NeoResearch/neocompiler-eco/README.md

 * Tests with different wallets, synced and with able to provide historic data our activity;
 * Perform all up-to-date blockchain invocations and RPC calls;
 * Runs RPC with all enabled plugins and up-to-date features;
+* Provide basic statistical data;
 * Use websockets to provide some useful information;
 * It can be used on TestNet, or even MainNet (however, this is extremely not recommended).

 ### Roadmap

-* Integrate with `neolink` project (or any other), to allow secure key management for Test/MainNet
+* Integrate with `O3wallet`/`neolink` project (or any other), to allow secure key management for Test/MainNet
 * Move towards client-based compiling (more secure, robust and much more scalable).
     - Some efforts have been done here already, but many technical challenges are still being dealt with;
     - It has not been easy, still, to accomplish all necessary invocations only in the client side.
-On the other hand, the server has been responding smooth and nice, providing a nice didactic infrastructure to be used by professors, researchers and those interested on Neo's multi-language programming interface.
+On the other hand, the server has been responding smooth and nice, providing a nice didactic infrastructure to be used by professors, researchers and those interested on NEO's multi-language programming interface.
 * Ideas?
 Collaborations are welcome :) The goal is to be didactic and bring it close to citizens and users: Smart Cities, Smart Governance and Smart Blockchain Technologies :P

 ### Dependencies

 For Debian-based systems:

-Start any recursive submodule: `git submodule update --recursive --remote`

 `apt install npm`